Overdrawn Directors Loan Account

 How long do I have to repay a Director’s Loan?

-Director’s loans should be paid back within nine months of the financial year-end of the company, so not classified as “overdrawn.”
+Director’s loans should be returned within nine months of the end of the company’s financial year, so that they remain not considered “overdrawn.”

 Records You’re Required To Maintain